scottbrandonmurphy/openmusictheory.github.io/harmonicSyntax2.md

 ## Subsidiary harmonic progressions ##

 The last type of prolongation is not contrapuntal, but instead involves weak versions of the typical **T–(S)–D–T** progression.
-When such a progression fails to produce a proper cadence—that is, it ends with contrapuntal chords such as **D7–T1** or **D4–T3**, or uses a "deceptive resolution" **D5–Tx6** (**V–VI**) in place of the cadential **D5–T1**—the progression is called a *subsidiary harmonic progression* (this term comes from Edward Aldwell & Carl Schachter; Steven Laitz calls the same progression an *embedded phrase model*).
+When such a progression fails to produce a proper cadence — that is, it ends with contrapuntal chords such as **D7–T1** or **D4–T3**, or uses a "deceptive resolution" **D5–T6** (**V–VI**) in place of the cadential **D5–T1** — the progression is called a *subsidiary harmonic progression* (this term comes from Edward Aldwell & Carl Schachter; Steven Laitz calls the same progression an *embedded phrase model*).
 It is "subsidiary" (or "embedded") because instead of occupying the whole phrase, it is subsidiary to (or embedded in) a larger progression.

 These subsidiary progressions *always prolong tonic*.
 They are labeled in an analysis by following the initial T with a line: